PROMETHEUS-THEGHOST/Steganography-ToolKit-Using-Adaptive-Embedding-Techniques/README.md

 ### Procedure

-**OPEN TERMINAL AND PASTE THIS COMMAND ON IT AND CLONE MY REPOSITORY** **NOTE :**  *GIT is required in your system to clone this repo if your system dont have it please install it from here :  [Git Downloads for Windows](https://git-scm.com/download/win)*
+**OPEN TERMINAL AND PASTE THIS COMMAND ON IT AND CLONE MY REPOSITORY**

+**NOTE :**  *GIT is required in your system to clone this repo if your system doesn't have it please install it from here :  [Git Downloads for Windows](https://git-scm.com/download/win)*
   ```bash
   gh repo clone VAISAKH-SRIRAM/Steganography-ToolKit-Using-Adaptive-Embedding-Techniques
   ```